rafaelpcarneiro/simulationCredCardFrau/README.md

     />
 </div>

-Each person has one house, allocated randomily.
+Each person has one house whose position is allocated randomily at the city.
 Also, it is supposed that there is a radius _R_ > 0 where the person is more likely to be from his/her home.
+At the same way, stores of type 1 and 2 have their localisation allocated randomily throughout the city.

 Now we need to attach the events of payments into this model.
-This is done with the assistanceof the nonhomogeneous Poisson Process.
+This is done with the assistance of the nonhomogeneous Poisson Process.

-Let _Tn_ be the time of the _nth_ payment using a credit card (following, as already said, a nonhomogeneous Poisson Process).
+Let _T<sub>n</sub>_ be the time of the _nth_ payment using a credit card (following, as already said, a nonhomogeneous Poisson Process).

 <div align='center'>